Skip to main content

 Matured In Love

 exists no fear in love, rather maturing love drives out the fear because fear has punishment.
 Now, the one fearing is not matured in agape love (1 John 4:18) God chose us and blessed with all the spiritual blessings in the heavenlies (Ephesians 1:1-14).
-God put in on my heart to read this chapter over and over again, I can paraphrase it pretty well.
+God put it on my heart to read this chapter over and over again, I can paraphrase it pretty well.
 It is about what Christ has done for us and how we are blessed in him.
 From the riches of his grace and glory, and to the praise of his grace, God has blessed us.
-He sealed us with his Holy Spirit as a guarantor of our inheritance, making us alive in Christ when we were dead in our trespasses and sin.
+He sealed us with his Holy Spirit as a guarantor of our inheritance, which he explains in the In the next chapter, making us alive in Christ when we were dead in our trespasses and sin.
 He did this because he was rich in mercy through his great love, to demonstrated to the ages coming the surpassing riches of his grace in lovingkindness to us in Christ Jesus (Ephesians 1:4-9).
 We are blessed because God loved us.
-We are matured to be like him in his love. for the Lord disciplines the ones he loves and punishes all the one he...
+Faith working through love we are matured to be like him. for the L...

 Sowing Into The Spirit